-During the year ended December 31, 2008, the Company incurred charges of approximately \$14,000 for payments to Kanders Aviation LLC ("Kanders Aviation"), an affiliate of the Company's Executive Chairman, Warren B. Kanders, relating to aircraft travel by officers of the Company for potential redeployment transactions, pursuant to the Transportation Services Agreement, dated December 18, 2003 between the Company and Kanders Aviation.
-During the year ended December 31, 2007, the Company incurred no charges related to Kanders Aviation.
+During the year ended December 31, 2009, the Company incurred no charges related to Kanders Aviation LLC ("Kanders Aviation"), an affiliate of the Company's Executive Chairman, Warren B. Kanders.
+During the year ended December 31, 2008, the Company incurred charges of approximately \$14,000 for payments to Kanders Aviation, relating to aircraft travel by officers of the Company for potential redeployment transactions, pursuant to the Transportation Services Agreement, dated December 18, 2003 between the Company and Kanders Aviation.

-As of December 31, 2008 and 2007, the Company had no outstanding receivables from or payables to Kanders Aviation.
+As of December 31, 2009 and 2008, the Company had no outstanding receivables from or payables to Kanders Aviation.